Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Note: Syft was version 1.4.1 at the time of this writing

-Once Syft is installed and available, creating an SBOM is simple.
+Once you have Syft installed, creating your first SBOM is simple.
 Syft supports multiple sources to scan when generating an SBOM using both the local filesystem and container images.

-To generate an SBOM for a Docker or OCI image – even without a Docker daemon, run:
+To generate an SBOM for a Docker or OCI image—even without a Docker daemon, simply run:

 syft <image>

-Syft can generate SBOMs from a variety of other sources, such as Podman, tar archives, or directly from an OCI registry even when Docker is not available.
+Syft can generate SBOMs from a variety of other sources, such as, scanning the filesystem by directory or specific file, Podman, tar archives, or directly from an OCI registry even when Docker is not available.
 Check out the full list of sources.

 syft alpine:latest